-- Failure of seafarers to hold a certificate, to have an appropriate certificate, to have a valid dispensation or to provide documentary proof that an application for an endorsement has been submitted to the Administration. - 2 Failure to comply with the applicable safe manning requirements of the Administration. - Failure of navigational or engineering watch arrangements to conform to the requirements specified for the ship by the Administration. - Absence in a watch of a person qualified to operate equipment essential to safe navigation, safety radiocommunications or the prevention of marine pollution. - Inability to provide for the first watch at the commencement of a voyage and for subsequent relieving watches persons who are sufficiently rested and otherwise fit for duty.
+- 2 Failure to comply with the applicable safe manning requirements of the Administration. - Failure of navigational or engineering watch arrangements to conform to the requirements specified for the ship by the Administration. - Absence in a watch of a person qualified to operate equipment essential to safe navigation, safety radiocommunications or the prevention of marine pollution. - Inability to provide for the first watch at the commencement of a voyage and for subsequent relieving watches persons who are sufficiently rested and otherwise fit for duty. - Failure to provide proof of professional proficiency for the duties assigned to seafarers for the safety of the ship and the prevention of pollution.

-Areas which may not warrant a detention, but where, e.g., cargo operations have to be suspended
+Areas which may not warrant a detention, but where, e.g. cargo operations have to be suspended

-Failure of the proper operation (or maintenance) of inert gas system, cargo related gear or machinery will be considered sufficient grounds to stop cargo operation.
+Failure of the proper operation (or maintenance) of inert gas systems, cargo related gear or machinery should be considered sufficient grounds to stop cargo operation.

-GUIDELINES FOR INVESTIGATIONS AND INSPECTIONS CARRIED OUT UNDER ANNEX I OF MARPOL 73/78
+GUIDELINES FOR INVESTIGATIONS AND INSPECTIONS CARRIED OUT UNDER ANNEX I OF MARPOL